 Problems or conflicts may arise during a student's graduate education, and students must take responsibility for informing faculty.
-Depending on the problem, students should feel free to ask for advice from their advisor, members of their thesis committee, the departmental ombudsperson or a member of the grievance committee (see committees in the prologue to this handbook), or any faculty member with whom they feel comfortable.
+Depending on the problem, students should feel free to ask for advice from their advisor, members of their thesis committee, the BioSciences or Natural Sciences ombudsperson or a member of the grievance committee (i), or any faculty member with whom they feel comfortable.
 It is best to move to resolve any conflicts quickly and amicably.
 However, if attempts to resolve a problem informally are unsuccessful, the following grievance procedure should be followed: